ATV

 Pro Tip: Go during the rainy season (May–November) for an extra-muddy, extra-fun ride.

 Plan Your Day: Pair your ATV ride with a dip in the Tabacón or Ecotermales hot springs to soothe your muscles after all that adrenaline.
+Some tour operators even offer combo tours, so you don’t even have to think about the logistics. -